 A lyrical and dramatic ode to cross and the resurrection victory of Jesus Christ by one of the most poetic of all the 4th century Church Fathers, Ephrem the Syrian.
-In it he sounds one of the ancient themes of the early Church Fathers – Mary as the New Eve.
+In it he sounds some of the ancient themes of the early Church Fathers – Christ as conqueror of death Mary as the New Eve.

 Death trampled our Lord underfoot, but he in his turn treated death as a highroad for his own feet.
 He submitted to it, enduring it willingly, because by this means he would be able to destroy death in spite of itself.